dedralet/the-C-programming-language/README.md

 My answers to exercises from the book *The C Programming Language* (2nd edition) by B. Kernighan and D. Ritchie.

+The code is based on what has been covered up to this exercise, so it might not be the perfect answer.
+Feel free to suggest improvements or fixes to my answers.

 The journey re-began on Jan 1, 2026.

-Feel free to suggest improvements or fixes to my answers.